meghalrag/qb_employee_management/README.md

 ### IMPORTANT NOTE:

 _There is a variable STORAGE_PATH in both backend and frontend (in backend => export_handler line 7 and in frontend => config.py line 3),
-The path specified in it should be accessible to both frontend and backend.If you face any issue in here change the existing path with an accessible path in your system._
+The path specified in it should be accessible to both frontend and backend.Otherwise you need to change this path with an accessible path in your system._

 ## Authors